Artist’s Underwater Images Explore Social And Environmental Concerns

 “The work includes the stories of people whose voices are not always heard, using art as a way to explore wider social and environmental concerns.”

 Estabrak is a multi-disciplinary visual artist based in London.
 Amongst other accolades, her prize-winning series ‘Omanis Under Water’ has been exhibited at The Royal Academy of the Arts Summer Exhibition in 2016.
-She features in the 2018 podcast ‘Pursuit of Beauty: Art Beneath the Waves’ which identifies her as one of the ‘five incredible underwater artists’ working today.
+She features in the 2018 BBC podcast ‘Pursuit of Beauty: Art Beneath the Waves’ which identifies her as one of the ‘five incredible underwater artists’ working today.

 More From HU17.net